Nagarjunsagar-Srisailam Tiger Reserve: Geography

 The hill ranges contain a number of plateaus including Amrabad, Srisailam, Peddacheruvu, Sivapuram, and Nekkanti.
 Nagarjunasagar receives rains from the southwest monsoon, which is active from the second half of June to the end of September.
 The Krishna River cuts its basin almost 200 m deep over a distance of 130 km through the reserve.
 There are several waterfalls in the reserve such as the Ethipothala Falls, Pedda Dukudu, Gundam and Chaleswaram.

 This reserve is located between longitude: 78°30' to 79°28' east and latitude: 15°53' to 16°43' north.
 Elevation varies from 100 to 917 m.

 Average annual rainfall is 1000 mm.

-Ancient history

-The ancient temples at Srisailam of Lord Mallikarjuna and his consort goddess Bhramaramba, an incarnation of Parvathi as the fair-complexioned boon from Brahma, contain one of the twelve sacred Shaiva Jyotirlingas and one of the eighteen Maha Shakthi peethas in India.

-This area contains ruins of Nagarjuna Viswa Vidyalayam.
-The site was once the location of many Buddhist universities and monasteries.

-The ruins of a fort of the 3rd century BCE Indian ruler, Ikshwaku Chandragupta overlook the Nirjivapuram (Lifeless city) valley.
-The ancient fort of king Pratap Rudra of the Kakatiya dynasty and several other forts are visible on the banks of the Krishna River.
-An ancient 105 mi wall constructed there by the Kakatiyas is an impressive historic feature.
+History

 This area contains several rock shelters and cave temples including: Akka Mahadevi Bhilam, Dattatreya Bhilam, Umaa Maheswaram, Kadalivanam, and Palankasari.

 Flora

 The main types of forest biomes in the reserve are: southern tropical dry mixed deciduous forest, Hardwickia forest and Deccan thorn scrub forests with much Euphorbia scrub.
 Important plant species here are: Anogeissus latifolia (axlewood), Cleisthanthus collinus (odcha), Terminalia spp., Pterocarpus marsupium, Hardwickia binata (anjan tree), Boswellia serrata (Indian frankincense or salai), Tectona grandis (teak), Mundulea sericea and Albizia spp. (silkplants).